5 Of The Most Magical Patio Materials

 Let’s be real for a moment: patios are a lot like conservatories.
 They are.
 Think about it for a microsecond.
-In the winter, they’re nothing but glorified storage spaces that quickly get filled with all that clutter you don’t use and thus should have probably thrown away by now (yeah, we’re looking at you rusty hammock and prosthetic-limb coloured exercise bike that was once grandma’s).
+In the winter, they’re nothing but glorified storage spaces that quickly get filled.
+They’re filled with all that clutter you don’t use and thus should have probably thrown away by now. yeah, we’re looking at you rusty hammock and prosthetic-limb coloured exercise bike that was once grandma’s.
 But then, in the summer, they both become the most popular spaces in your entire home-slash-garden.
 It’s incredible.
 Their careers enjoy more comebacks than Kylie Minogue.

 Anyway, forgetting conservatories for a moment, a summer patio is where everything happens.
 It’s where you pop your rattan garden furniture, where you drag your barbecue grill, where you wheel your old n’ rusty sunlounger to soak up some rays, slip off to for a bit of peace and quiet, take that book you didn’t quite manage to start last summer, and gossip with your friends over a white wine spritzer.
 The point is: patio spaces are the best, which is why you need to:

 - b) Rip your old one up and start from scratch.

 If you’re leaning more toward Point A, we have some great news.
 We offer that kind of surface treatment.
 Yup.
 Our surface treatments will combat ALL weeds, algae, mould and moss by killing them dead in just 2 visits per year.
 Meaning no more unsightly patio problems.

 If, however, you know deep down there is no rescuing your tired, dishevelled and totally-past-it patio.
 But perhaps you don’t know where to start, well, don’t despair.
 The trick to a snazzy-looking patio is knowing which materials will give your outdoor area that little bit of individuality and wow-factor.